thuongnadev/CCPM/README-Legacy.md

-# LaraCollab Plugin for Claude Code
+# CCPM Plugin for Claude Code

-Seamlessly integrate LaraCollab project management with Claude Code for enhanced productivity and streamlined workflow management.
+Seamlessly integrate CCPM project management with Claude Code for enhanced productivity and streamlined workflow management.

 ## 🚀 Features

 - **Task Management** - View, create, start, and complete tasks directly from Claude Code
 - **Project Overview** - Browse all your projects and their details
 - **Time Tracking** - Track time spent on tasks automatically
-- **Real-time Updates** - Sync changes instantly with your LaraCollab instance
+- **Real-time Updates** - Sync changes instantly with your CCPM instance
 - **Smart Formatting** - Beautiful, readable task and project displays
 - **Configuration Management** - Secure token storage and connection management

 ## 📋 Requirements

 - Claude Code installed and configured
-- Access to a LaraCollab instance (version 1.0+)
+- Access to a CCPM instance (version 1.0+)
-- API token from your LaraCollab account
+- API token from your CCPM account
 - Node.js 16+ (for plugin runtime)

 ## 🔧 Installation